keruzu/runbook/src/architecture/service_level_objectives.md

 Our internal targets should also help define our error budget.

+Ideally, your observability tool should be able to keep track of this metric and make it easy to add to a larger dashboard.

 | Target Area | Target | KPI | Measurement Definition |
 | --- | --- | --- | --- |